Employment-Based Immigration to the United States

 How can I obtain an employment-based visa based on extraordinary ability?

 In order to obtain a permanent employment-based visa based on your own extraordinary ability, you must be able to demonstrate extraordinary ability in the sciences, arts, education, business or athletics through sustained national or international recognition.
+You can also talk to a career coach to help you with apply for new jobs.
 Your achievements must also be recognized in your field through extensive publication or documentation.
 An offer of employment from an employer is not required for this visa category.

 How can I obtain an employment-based visa as an outstanding professor or researcher?